 As mentioned, many cases, including the Corsair 4000X, come with case fans already installed that can are plugged directly into the motherboard and powered to keep the case cool.
 There may also be space for extra fans if you want to add more to keep things really cool.
 Check the specs of your case, to see what size fans will fit in your case if you want to purchase extras.

 One of the cheapest parts you'll buy.
 This is a strap that attaches to your wrist and you will use this while building your gaming PC.
 Static electricity that builds up in your body can fry electronics in your computer while you're building, so this is a worthwhile precaution.

-Thermal paste is another cheap but essential purchase.
+Thermal paste is another cheap but potentially essential purchase.
 This is a cooling paste that goes between the CPU and the heatsink/cooling system.
 It helps with convection and cooling and ensures your PC will run as it should.
 Don't scrimp here, but you won't be spending the earth either.
 However, for this build you won't actually need any if everything goes smoothly - the relevant components will have paste pre-prepared.

 How to build your gaming PC